Psychology 2080 - Abnormal Psychology » Fall 2021 » Quiz 5 (2)

 The main difference between schizophrenia and schizophreniform disorder is:

-B. the severity of the symptoms that are present.
+B. the type of symptoms that are present.

-C. the type of symptoms that are present.
+D. the severity of the symptoms that are present.

 Question #8